 51% of group 1 but only 15% of group 2 attended advocacy groups online.
 One parent whose son lives in supported living accommodation reported that he finds it difficult to engage fully via Zoom and not being able to see his family and other people in person resulted in his mental health suffering as did the mental health of the rest of the family.

-24% of people with a learning disability reported that they had a direct payment.
-Of these, almost 1 in 5 (17%) felt that they were paying for a service they were not currently getting.
-Family carers/support workers reported that 40% of people with severe and profound learning disabilities had a direct payment and half of these were paying for services they were not receiving.
+28% of all people in the study received a direct payment.
+Of these, almost one in three (30%) said they were paying for services they were not receiving.
 It is unclear whether refunds will be made for services not provided.

 Only 7% of group 1 and 13% of group 2 received a short break or respite.
 The fact that the number of people with a learning disability who were able to access a short break or respite was so low is likely to have had a negative impact on both individuals and their family carers.